top of page

 The focus of my doctoral research was in metaphysics and the philosophy of mathematics.
 I am especially interested in the "Aristotelian revival" that has been taking place in some quarters of analytic philosophy.
 In my dissertation, I draw on contemporary work in neo-Aristotelian metaphysics to argue for a form of mathematical structuralism that combines belief in Aristotelian universals with an essence-based account of mathematical truth.
 I believe this combination of views can elegantly account for the epistemology of mathematics while easily explaining the necessity of mathematics and its applicability in natural science.

 You can read a general overview of my dissertation in the first chapter, here.
 The dissertation can be found here.

-Apart from my dissertation work, I am also interested in medieval philosophy, political theory and PPE.
+I am also interested in medieval philosophy and PPE.
 I regularly teach courses on these subjects, and I have given PPE talks on epistocracy and late-scholastic political thought, among other topics.
 You can find handouts for some of my talks below.

 bottom of page